danbev/learning-nodejs/README.md

 A Local<Object> instance holds a pointer to an Object.
 If you pass this instance to a function a copy of the object will be created.
-But both instance will point to the same object.
+But both instances will point to the same object.
 But what ever we do to the copy there caller instance will still point to the same location, but if we update the value that it point to it should work ?

 For example: